Enter the Operators: Morningside’s New Owners Bet Big On Language Services

 They will also have to increase the company’s international presence and plant more flags on the map if they want a seat at the table in large RFPs issued by big global buyers.
 This will require a significant investment in technology and in people and take up precious management time.

-The competition will be watching closely.
+The competition will be watched closely.